blocklet/tiny-linktree/blocklet.md

-# Tiny LinkTree
+# Tiny LinkHub

-A linktree clone blocklet that can host all your links.
+A linktree clone that can host all your links.

 ## How to Use?